c100k/libmodulor/README.md

 Note how it always starts with a verb.

+Concretely, it's a file named `*UCD.ts` containing the definition of the use case (io, lifecycle, policies, etc.).

 ### App

 An app is a logical group of use cases.
 It's like a "module" (_whatever that means_), inspired by [Domain-driven design (DDD)](https://en.wikipedia.org/wiki/Domain-driven_design) bounded contexts.

 _Examples : `Auth`, `Accounting`, `CMS`..._

+Concretely, it's a folder containing metadata files (`i18n.ts`, `manifest.ts`...) and a `ucds` folder which contains the use case definitions.

 ### Product

 A product is a logical group of apps that are assembled together.

-Behind this barbaric definition, it's simply what end users know and use.
+It's simply what end users know and use.

 _Examples : `GitHub`, `Facebook`, `LinkedIn`, `Airbnb`..._

-When defined correctly, apps are reusable across multiple products (e.g. `Auth`).
+Concretely, it's a folder containing  `i18n.ts`, `manifest.(js|ts)` and the elements corresponding to the desired targets.
+For example, it will contain the screens of a mobile app or the pages of a website.

 ### Target